TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 All open projects will be autosaved:
 - Every time you switch window focus.
-- Every time you exit the editor.
+- Every time you exit the editor gracefully.
 - Every time the game crashes...
 	- ...unless it is due to a segmentation fault or some other catastrophic event.
 - Additionally, every single minute.